Two charged in killing of Chinese graduate students

 The 15-page lawsuit filed in Los Angeles Superior Court said USC provides security in some areas around the campus, but not where the shooting of the two students occurred.
 It seeks unspecified damages.

-USC had more than 7,200 international students enrolled in 2011 out of a total of nearly 37,000, and the largest group was from China, the school’s website said.
+USC had more than 7,200 international students enrolled in 2011, and the largest group was from China, the school’s website said.